Border Marches Early Music Forum

 Miscellaneous useful web-sites.

-· The Early Music Pioneers Archive (TEMPAR) is a blog which explores the lives, work and influence of important but largely forgotten pioneering figures of the early music revival movement
+· The Early Music Pioneers Archive (TEMPAR) is a blog which explores the lives, work and influence of important pioneering figures of the early music revival movement.

 · The Silvis Woodshed is intended to help singers learn their pieces.
-Midi files of quite a few pieces.
+Midi files of a large number of pieces, a good many of early composers.
 Links to possibly-useful tools near the end of the page.

 · Music Workshop Guide lists adult amateur music workshops and summer schools across the world, with an early music and recorder section.
 Organised by category, by date or by country.